-The Company and GGEDC entered into a formal joint venture agreement dated September 28, 2004 (the "Fuwan JV Agreement"), which replaced and superseded the Preliminary Fuwan JV Agreement.
-The Fuwan JV

-Agreement provided for the establishment of a sino-foreign joint venture with limited liability to be known as "Guangdong Minco-Nanling Gold Co., Ltd." (the "Fuwan JV") which would serve as the vehicle through which the Fuwan JV would conduct further exploration and assess the economic viability of developing certain silver deposits.
+The Company and GGB entered into a formal joint venture agreement dated September 28, 2004 (the "Fuwan JV Agreement"), which replaced and superseded the Preliminary Fuwan JV Agreement.
+The Fuwan JV Agreement provided for the establishment of a Sino-foreign joint venture with limited liability to be known as "Guangdong Minco-Nanling Gold Co., Ltd." (the "Fuwan JV") which would serve as the vehicle through which the Fuwan JV would conduct further exploration and assess the economic viability of developing certain silver deposits.

-In particular, the Fuwan JV Agreement contemplated the acquisition by the Fuwan JV of the Original Fuwan Silver Permit and the Additional Permits from No. 757 Geo-Exploration Team of Guangdong Geological Exploration Bureau ("757 Team").
+In particular, the Fuwan JV Agreement contemplated the acquisition by the Fuwan JV of the Original Fuwan Silver Permit and the Additional Permits from No. 757 Geo-Exploration Team of Guangdong Geological Bureau ("757 Team").
 The Fuwan JV Agreement provides for a total investment of 30 million RMB (the "Fuwan Total Investment") and registered capital of 15 million RMB.
-The Fuwan Total Investment was to be funded by the Company as to 70% and by GGEDC as to 30%.
+The Fuwan Total Investment was to be funded by the Company as to 70% and by GGB as to 30%.
 The parties to the Fuwan JV Agreement agreed that their respective portions of the Fuwan Total Investment would be made in the following six instalments:

-- a) within 15 days after the Fuwan JV is granted a business license and a foreign currency account number, GGEDC and Minco Silver shall contribute 2.1 million RMB and 4.9 million RMB, respectively; - b) within 3 months after the approval of a contract in respect of the transfer of the Original Fuwan Silver Permit by relevant land and resources administration authorities (the "Contract Commencement Date"), GGEDC and Minco Silver shall contribute 1.2 million RMB and 2.8 million RMB, respectively; - c) within 6 months after the Contract Commencement Date, GGEDC and Minco Silver shall contribute 1.2 million RMB and 2.8 million RMB, respectively; - d) within 180 days after the first three instalments are paid, GGEDC and Minco Silver shall contribute 2.1 million RMB and 4.9 million RMB, respectively; - e) within 540 days after the first three instalments are paid, GGEDC and Minco Silver shall contribute 1.2 million RMB and 2.8 million RMB, respectively; and - f) within 720 days after the first three instalments are paid, GGEDC and Minco Silver shall contribute 1.2 million RMB and 2.8 million RMB, respectively.
+- a) within 15 days after the Fuwan JV is granted a business license and a foreign currency account number, GGB and Minco Silver shall contribute 2.1 million RMB and 4.9 million RMB, respectively; - b) within 3 months after the approval of a contract in respect of the transfer of the Original Fuwan Silver Permit by relevant land and resources administration authorities (the "Contract Commencement Date"), GGB and Minco Silver shall contribute 1.2 million RMB and 2.8 million RMB, respectively; - c) within 6 months after the Contract Commencement Date, GGB and Minco Silver shall contribute 1.2 million RMB and 2.8 million RMB, respectively; - d) within 180 days after the first three installments are paid, GGB and Minco Silver shall contribute 2.1 million RMB and 4.9 million RMB, respectively; - e) within 540 days after the first three installments are paid, GGB and Minco Silver shall contribute 1.2 million RMB and 2.8 million RMB, respectively; and - f) within 720 days after the first three installments are paid, GGB and Minco Silver shall contribute 1.2 million RMB and 2.8 million RMB, respectively.